 In practice, it can be difficult to differentiate from the theory of content because they are usually closely related.
 As previously mentioned, the theory of content involves understanding what someone knows or believes when they make a statement.
 For example:

-Theory of Content may indicate that Bob is talking about the last time he and Joe went to the ballpark and could involve understanding that Bob was referring to Joe’s behavior at that time because he does not have any information about Joe’s behavior at the ballpark recently.
+Theory of Content may indicate that Bob is talking about the last time he and Joe went to the ballpark and could involve understanding that Bob was referring to Joe’s behaviour at that time because he does not have any information about Joe’s behaviour at the ballpark recently.

 What is self-awareness?
 Theory of Mind Self-awareness is the ability to recognize oneself as an individual separate from others, being aware of one’s character, feelings, motives, and desires.
 Self-awareness is often associated with the psychological concept of “self,” but this is incorrect; self-awareness more accurately refers to the experience of one’s self (capital ‘S‘).